 The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Certain accounting policies involve judgments and uncertainties to such an extent that there is a reasonable likelihood that materially different amounts could have been reported under different conditions, or if different assumptions had been used.
 The Partnership bases its estimates on historical experience and various other assumptions that are believed to be reasonable under the circumstances.
-Actual results could differ from those estimates.
+Actual results may differ from these estimates and assumptions used in preparation of its financial statements and changes in these estimates are recorded when known.
 Significant estimates with regard to these financial statements include the estimate of proved oil and gas reserve quantities and the related present value of estimated future net cash flows therefrom.
-See the unaudited "Supplemental Oil and Gas Disclosures" below.
+(See the unaudited "Supplemental Oil and Gas Disclosures" below), asset retirement obligations and contingency obligations.

-Receivable from /Payable to Apache Corporation -
+Payable to Apache Corporation -

-The receivable from/payable to Apache Corporation, the Partnership's managing partner (Apache or the Managing Partner), represents the net result of the Investing Partners' revenue and expenditure transactions in the current month.
-Generally, cash in this amount will be paid by Apache to the Partnership or transferred to Apache in the month after the Partnership's transactions are processed and the net results of operations are determined.
+The payable to Apache represents the net result of the Investing Partners' revenue and expenditure transactions in the current month.
+Generally, cash in this amount will be paid by Apache to the Partnership in the month after the Partnership's transactions are processed and the net results of operations are determined.